 - Establish dedicated check-in and check-out areas.
 Check-in and check-out can turn into bottlenecks if not carefully planned.
 Create separate spaces for these tasks so other guests won’t have to walk around or through lines to get where they need to be.

-Similar to in-person silent auctions, consider how you organize your online item catalog.
+- Organize, organize, organize.
+Before the event’s start, run through all of your technology to make sure everything is in working order and have tech support on standby in case anything does break down.
+Consider how you organize your online item catalog.
 Do you want to group items by value?
 Category?
 Alphabetical order?
 Think about how your guests will interpret the way you display items to ensure all items have their full value come across—even through a phone screen.

 Registration and Check-in